 Sex: The basics

 Whether you’re thinking about having sex, already sexually active or just curious about what sex may involve, it’s important to have the facts.
-You may want to consider things like your definition of sex and how you can stay safe.
+You may want to consider things like your definition of sex and how you can protect yourself.
 Remember, you’re in control of your body, and only you can decide if/when you’re ready to engage in sex.
 You can also choose who you want to have sex with and how.

 What does sex involve?